Factors affecting student effort within a higher education credit system

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Irawan, Prasetya, "Factors affecting student effort within a higher education credit system" (1990).
 Instructional Design, Development and Evaluation - Dissertations.
-Paper 49.
+49.